In a world screaming for more content, it can seem overwhelming (and downright impossible) to keep up.

 Remember the Pareto Principle?
 It’s not necessarily about producing more content—it’s about optimizing each asset to squeeze as much juice out of it as you possibly can.

-Welcome’s digital asset management features empower you to easily measure content engagement, conversion tracking, and influenced pipeline and revenue from a single integrated dashboard.
+Optimizely CMP’s digital asset management features empower you to easily measure content engagement, conversion tracking, and influenced pipeline and revenue from a single integrated dashboard.

 No more throwing darts at the board to see what sticks.
 With a unified content marketing platform, you know what’s working and what isn’t.

 Insights like this make content success and “going viral” a replicable experience rather than a one-off one-hit-wonder.